Rushi (film)

 Rushi is a 2012 Indian Telugu-language medical drama film directed by Raj Madiraju and starring Arvind Krishna, Supriya Shelja, Master Gaurav and Ravi.

 The film is produced by Prasad Productions, which was founded by L. V. Prasad.
-The film won the Nandi Award for Best Story Writer.
+Raj Madiraju and Ramesh Prasad won the Nandi Award for Best Story Writer and the Nandi Special Jury Award, respectively for this film.